Southeast Alaska Is Our Home

 The Southeast Alaska Conservation Council is a homegrown conservation group of Southeast Alaskans fiercely fighting to protect our home: the ancient and mighty Tongass National Forest and the crisp, vibrant waters of the Inside Passage.

 This is our backyard.
-We’ve been protecting it for over 50 years, and continue today.
+We’ve been protecting it since 1970, and continue today.

 Our Staff